 Kenosha medical examiner works to crack cold cases

 Kenosha County Medical Examiner Patrice Hall opened her email recently and found something she had long hoped for - a cold case ID.
-Hall's work has led her to develop a passion for working toward finding the identities of people who have died and been left abandoned, either by malice or by chance.
+Hall's work has led her to develop a passion for working toward finding the identities of people who have died and been left abandoned, either by malice or by chance, the Kenosha News reported.

 Add your comments below